SabineLajos/Case-Study-Influence-of-Information-Diffusion-on-Epidemic-Countermeasures/README.md

 - R0.ipynb: Calculation of $R_0$ and plots of $R_C$
 - 00 Bundeslaender Gesamt.xlsx: RKI data Excel
-- Matlab.m: Solve non-linear equation system of the information diffusion model for parameters
+- MATLAB: Solve non-linear equation system of the information diffusion model for parameters

 Left to do:
 - .csv: Output of Parameter_sensitivity.ipynb
-- check matlab scripts